-Changes to the fair values of financial assets recognised through profit or loss are shown in the income statement under the item 'financial result'.
+Marketable securities are recognised at their fair value, whereby fair value changes are shown in the income statement under the item 'financial result'.

 2.6 Receivables from goods and services and other short-term receivables

 Receivables from goods and services are recognised at nominal value less an allowance for doubtful accounts.
 An impairment is recognised for receivables from goods and services when the Group has objective evidence that it is not in a position to realise the full amount of the claim.
 No general bad debt provisions are recognised.